notifhy/frontend/legal/privacy-policy.md

 order: 2
 ---
 # Privacy Policy
-This Privacy Policy explains how we use and collect your the personal data when you use our application.
+This Privacy Policy explains how we use and collect your personal data when you use our application.

-Last Updated: February 17, 2022
+Last Updated: July 4th, 2022

 ## Topics
 - Definitions